 BAGGAGE: We request that participants limit their luggage to one medium-sized, soft-sided bag and one carry-on as space in the vehicles will be limited.
-Bear in mind that domestic airlines in Colombia have a limit of one piece of checked-luggage not exceeding 50 pounds (23 kilos).
-The cost of a second piece of luggage varies from \$50 to \$80 (prices and policies may change frequently).
+Bear in mind that domestic airlines in Colombia have a limit of one piece of checked luggage not exceeding 50 pounds (23 kilos).
+The cost for excess weight or a second piece of checked luggage is at your own expense and varies from \$50 to \$80 (prices and policies may change frequently).
 We will do our best to keep you posted with the latest policy if there is a substantial change.
 Please avoid bringing large suitcases.
 As a precaution, we suggest you pack your travel documents, medications, toiletries, a change of clothes, and your binoculars in your carry-on bag.